ytx1991/ChiaMonitor/README.md

 4. Use web browser open http://localhost:3000, you will see the Grafana portal

-5. Create a new password for the admin
+5. Create a new password for the admin (default username/password = admin/admin)

 6. Create a new data source named as Chia, check the screenshot.
 ![Screenshot of the datasource](/datasource.PNG "Screenshot of the datasource")